JohnMoen90/BrassObelisk/README.md

 # BrassObelisk
-Simulation of human metabolic and homeostatic proccesses
+Simulation of human metabolic and homeostatic processes

 This is a test readme file